FAMILY LAWYERS SERVING CLIENTS THROUGHOUT ARIZONA

 Under Arizona law, the state does not favor parents based on their gender or the gender of their child.
 In this way, Arizona is an equal right state for child custody cases following the dissolution of marriage.

-That said, many people enter a child custody case with the presumption that mothers are prioritized when it comes to child custody and child support.
-Ultimately, it is not supposed to be this way.
 If you believe your rights as a father have been violated in some way by the mother or their legal representatives, you must seek professional legal counsel to represent your interests in these legal matters.

 What Are Your Rights as a Father Following Divorce in Arizona?